awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 If at all possible, make sure your cluster and your data source are the same Region\.
 You can specify a different Region by using the [REGION](copy-parameters-data-source-s3.md#copy-region) option with the COPY command\.

 **Note**
 If your cluster and your data source are in different AWS Regions, you incur data transfer costs\.
-You also have higher latency and more issues with eventual consistency\.
+You also have higher latency\.

 **COPY Command Fails**
 Query STL\_LOAD\_ERRORS to discover the errors that occurred during specific loads\.
 For more information, see [STL\_LOAD\_ERRORS](r_STL_LOAD_ERRORS.md)\.